sachin-gupta99/Downtown_Books/README.md

 # Features

   - Dynamic creation of html pages is made possible with the help of pug templating engine.
+  - NoSQL database, MongoDB is employed with the help of MongoDB ODM, mongoose.
   - Login and Signup feature is added with an additional OTP verification included during the signup process.Invalid credentials leads to corresponding messages to be flashed.
   - The password entered by you while signing up goes through 12 rounds of salting and hashing which is at par with industry standards.
 Thus the decryption of passwords stored in the database is next to impossible.
   - Admin can add, delete or update the products by login with the admin credentials.